 Brandon Presley was elected Public Service Commissioner for the Northern District of Mississippi

 in 2007 and re-elected in 2011, winning 28 of the district's 33 counties.
 Elected to the Public

-Prior to his election to the Public Service Commission, he served as Mayor of Nettleton from 2001 to 2007,
+to his election to the Public Service Commission, he served as Mayor of Nettleton from 2001 to 2007,

 having been elected at the age of 23, making him one of the youngest mayors in Mississippi history.

-Commissioner Presley, 35, is a lifelong resident of Nettleton, where he is a member of the Enon Primitive Baptist Church.
+Commissioner Presley, 37, is a lifelong resident of Nettleton, where he is a member of the Enon Primitive Baptist Church.
 He is past-President and current member of the Nettleton Lions Club and is a member of the Nettleton Civitan Club.